 We are currently accepting enrollments.
 The course will open on July 11, 2023.

-The lifetime prevalence of Obsessive Compulsive Disorder is between 2 and 3% of the population.
-Many Primary Care Physicians, Psychiatrists, Psychologists, Social Workers, Nurses, and Nurse Practitioners will treat patients who struggle with Obsessive Compulsive Disorder throughout their career.
-It can take as long as 14 to 17 years for people with OCD to get properly diagnosed (Stengler, et al., 2013) and OCD patients are often misdiagnosed or undiagnosed up to rates of 70%, which means they aren’t receiving treatment in a timely fashion or at all.
+The lifetime prevalence of obsessive-compulsive disorder is between 2 and 3% of the population.
+Many Primary Care Physicians, Psychiatrists, Psychologists, Social Workers, Nurses, and Nurse Practitioners will treat patients who struggle with obsessive-compulsive disorder throughout their careers.
+It can take as long as 14 to 17 years for people with OCD to get properly diagnosed (Stengler et al., 2013), and OCD patients are often misdiagnosed or undiagnosed rates of up to 70%, which means they aren’t receiving treatment in a timely fashion or at all.
 When patients get properly diagnosed, it opens the door to receiving appropriate treatment, alleviating symptoms, and improving functioning as well as preventing years of future suffering.

 MDs/Doctoral-Level/Other Professionals: $199